osuagwu/laradmin/packages/bethelchika/laradmin/docs/feed.md

 > Note that for feeds to work for a particicular provider, it must be enabled in the Laradmin config file, in the `social_feeds.providers` array.

-## Feed (Internal feed)
+## Internal feed
-Feed is managed by FeedManager which can be obtained thus:
+Internal feed is managed by FeedManager which can be obtained thus:
 ```php
 $feedmanager=app('laradmin')->feedManager;
 ```